fommil/fpmortals/manuscript/under-review.md

   Either[X.type, Either[Y.type, Z]]
 ~~~~~~~~

-equivalent to the `XYZ` sealed trait.
+equivalent to the `XYZ` sealed abstract class.
 A cleaner syntax to define
 nested `Either` types is to create an alias type ending with a colon,
 allowing infix notation with association from the right: